 If you have gum disease with deep pockets between your teeth and gums, scaling and root planing can be essential.
 This treatment removes plaque and tartar below the gum line, helping your gums heal and reattach to your teeth.
 It’s important to prevent further damage and maintain your oral health.

-How painful is gingivectomy?
+How painful is a gingivectomy?

-Do gums grow back after gingivectomy?
+Do gums grow back after a gingivectomy?

 What is the most common periodontal surgery?